 - The Sports Neurology Clinic at IBJI

-A baseline ImPACT test is recommended, as it can provide a measurable comparison of your child’s pre and post injury cognitive abilities.
 ImPACT assesses the following aspects of cognitive function: attention span, working memory, sustained and selective attention time, response variability, non-verbal problem solving, and reaction time.
 It also assesses concussion symptoms and severity of those symptoms.
 While ImPACT testing is not diagnostic, having an understanding of your child’s baseline abilities is beneficial when the clinician is making return to activity decisions after a concussion.
-Our team of concussion specialists are skilled in interpreting baseline and post-injury testing results and we have several offices that offer complimentary baseline testing.
+To learn more about baseline testing at IBJI click here.